Fun Fitness Fellowship

 Swimming nationally.
 Find out more about

-Pacific Masters Commitee meets 11 times a year (Every month except December - Because of the US Masters Swimming National Convention, the September meeting is cancelled and the August meeting will be a face to face meeting).
+Pacific Masters Commitee meets 11 times a year (Every month except December ).
 The Committee has a face to face meeting in odd number months and a conference call meeting in even number months.

 Minutes are available on line.